Time spent in a ball by a critical branching random walk: Preliminary results

 Following the terminology of \cite{Zhu1,Zhu3}, an {\it adjoint BGW tree} is a BGW tree in which only the law of the number of children of the root has been modified, and follows the law $\tilde \mu$, given by $\tilde \mu(i) := \sum_{j\ge i+1} \mu(j)$, for $i\ge 0$.
 The associated tree-indexed random walk is the {\it adjoint BRW}.
 Then we define $k_\Lambda(x)$, for $x\in \mathbb Z^d$, as the probability for an adjoint BRW starting from $x$ to hit $\Lambda$.
 Now, given an integer $n$ and a path $\gamma:\{0,\dots,n\} \to \mathbb Z^d$, we define, with $|\gamma|= n$,

+where we recall that $\theta$ is the uniform measure on the neighbors of the origin.
 In other words, $p_\Lambda(\gamma)$ is the probability that a SRW starting from $\gamma(0)$ follows the path $\gamma$ during its first $n$ steps, when it is killed at each step with probability given by the function $k_\Lambda$ at its current position.

 We next define the probability measures $\{\mu_\Lambda^z\}_{z\in \Lambda^c}$ on the integers by

 where $r_\Lambda(z)$ is the probability that a BRW starting from $z$ does not visit $\Lambda$, conditionally on the root having only one child.
 We call biased BRW starting from $z$, a BRW starting from $z$, conditioned on the number of children of the root having law $\mu_\Lambda^z$.